- Online registration – 20 February 2023 until 7 April 2023.

 - In good health as proven by Medical Certificate

-- Have basic knowledge of the field you're applying
+- Have basic knowledge of the applied field

 - Not registered as Darmasiswa’s Alumni